Pasta Arrabbiata with Spinach, Black Pepper & Parmesan

 Almond Chèvre Tortellini with Citrus Beurre Blanc

 I am a big pasta girl!
-But like most people, I would imagine, I tend stick to traditional recipes like spaghetti, fettuccini, and lasagna.
+But like most people, I would imagine, I tend to stick to traditional recipes like spaghetti, fettuccini, and lasagna.
 Mostly because buying a stuffed pasta like tortellini isn’t easy when you’re a vegan.
 So what is a girl to do?
-Make a fantastic version of goat cheese, add some dried herbs, stuff wonton wrappers with fantastic cheese, and BOOM!
+Make a fantastic version of goat cheese, add some dried herbs, stuff wonton wrappers with excellent cheese, and BOOM!
 Homemade tortellini!

 I love this recipe…and admittedly, a lot is going on!
 But no worries, you can make much of the recipe in advance, aka the vegan goat cheese and the tortellini.
 In French, beurre means butter, and blanc means white.
 So, this is a classic “white” sauce made with butter!